WooTzins/WooTzins.github.io/_pages/misc.md

 ---
-title: "Personal Interest (not relevant to my research)"
+title: ""
 permalink: /misc/
 author_profile: true
 ---

-Personal Interest
+Personal Interest (not relevant to my research)
 ======
 I will update this part slowly, it will be very interesting...